-Any clarifications and revisions to the assignment will be posted on the class blackboard and Web page.
+Any clarifications and revisions to the assignment will be posted on the class blackboard and web page or announced in class.

-You should do the assignment on the UMBC GL machines.
-In fact, there is a rumor that Dr. Evil really is evil, and the bomb will always blow up if run elsewhere.
+You must do the assignment on the UMBC GL machines (that's where the bomb was built).
+In fact, there is rumor that Dr. Evil really is evil, and the bomb will always blow up if run elsewhere.
 There are several other tamper-proofing devices built into the bomb as well, or so they say.